chrishibby75/project2/README.md

      * Keeps track of players progress through the game
      * Logic that determines battle outcome
      * Structured sequences based on the choice made by the user

+### How it Works
+* Once the game is open the user can either sign in, or create a new game
+* Once the game is started the player will travel through the game to reach the final dungeon
+* They will encounter battles where they will either:
+     * Take damage
+     * Get away safely
+     * Beat the enemies and get some gold
+* On the way the player can shop for potions or weapons
+     * Potions restore health lost in fights
+     * Weapons help get through battles

 ### Technologies used